 World War 2 produced a variety of house-hold names, from world leaders and generals to important political players and individual soldiers.
 Quotes went on to become an important part of the war in the years following, particularly to those of us today who have become students of the conflict, for they give us a glimpse of the characters within.
 As the reader, one has the opportunity to take something away from these quotes as spoken by their owners and begin to see the person behind the quote with a clearer set of eyes - bringing a more vivid picture of the years that encompassed man's greatest modern conflict.

-Quotes by Mathematician Albert Einstein:
+Mathematician Albert Einstein:

 "As long as there are sovereign nations possessing great power, war is inevitable."

-Quotes by Italian Dictator Benito Mussolini:
+Italian Dictator Benito Mussolini:

 "Fuehrer, we are on the march!
 Victorious Italian troops crossed the Greco-Albanian frontier at dawn today!"
 October 28th, 1940

 "Fascism accepts the individual only insofar as his interests coincide with the state's."

 "The Mediterranean will be turned into an Italian lake."

 "War alone can carry to the maximum tension all human energies and imprint with the seal of nobility those people who have the courage to confront it; Every other test is a mere substitute." - 1930